-During lockdown and school holidays, Harmonize Academy took advantage of the government's National Voucher Scheme to provide food vouchers for those students entitled to free school meals.
-Liverpool City Council also distributed meals vouchers to families before the national scheme was implemented.
+During school holidays, Liverpool City Council distributed meals vouchers to families with children eligible for free school meals.
 We encouraged families who were not already receiving free school meals to apply via their local Council, if they believed they would be eligible.
 We provided food parcels and vouchers for any families who were in need or struggling at Christmas and over the lockdown period.